atilika/kuromoji/README.md

 * `-DskipCompileDictionary`  Do not recompile the dictionaries
 * `-DskipDownloadDictionary` Do not download source dictionaries
-* `-DskipDownloadDictionary` Do not download source dictionaries
 * `-DbenchmarkTokenizers` Profile each tokenizer during the package phase using content from Japanese Wikipedia
 * `-DskipDownloadWikipedia` Prevent the compressed version of the Japanese Wikipedia (~765 MB) from being downloaded during profiling.

 ## Using  Kuromoji

-To use Kuromoji, you must add `kuromoji-common-0.9-SNAPSHOT.jar` and your chosen dictionary's jar to your Project.
+To use Kuromoji, you must add `kuromoji-common-0.9-SNAPSHOT.jar` and your chosen dictionary's jar to your project.
 For many projects, the IPADIC variant `kuromoji-ipadic-0.9-SNAPSHOT.jar` should suffice.

 The following code snippet demonstrates how to use Kuromoji's tokenizer: